developerasun/myDocumentBox-tool/myJavascript/backend/myNodeJs/README.md

 - No white space in .env file
 - Variable name is in uppercase(convention)
 - Put each variable on a seperate line
-- .env is a shell file, requiring no qutoes in variables and values.
+- .env is a shell file, <bold>requiring no quotes</bold> in variables and values.

 Install dotenv package through npm to use .env file.
-The dotenv package loads your .env files to Node process.env global object.
+The dotenv package <bold>loads your .env files to Node process.env global object</bold>.

 ```javascript
 // npm install dotenv --save